 Securities Regulation, Louis Loss (6th ed.
 2019) (KF1439 .L6) (two-vol. set).

 Soderquist on Corporate Law and Practice, Linda O. Smiddy (4th ed.
 2012) (KF1414 .S 622) (looseleaf); part of Practising Law Institute's Corporate and Securities Law Library).

 Broker-Dealer Regulation, Clifford E. Kirsch (2d ed.
 2011) (KF1071 .B76) (looseleaf); part of Practicing Law Institute’s Corporate and Securities Law Library.

 Investment Adviser Regulation: A Step-by-Step Guide to Compliance and the Law, Clifford E. Kirsch (3d ed.
 2011) (KF1072 .K572); also in PLI's Corporate and Securities Law Library.

+Some titles are no longer updated in print.
 For additional titles, click here.

 Pace Investor Rights Clinic Podcast: Modest Means New Yorkers Have Pro Bono Advocate in Wall Street Disputes (December 21, 2012).